 I was staying at the Two Birds – the Aviary campground, which is located about 3 kilometers from the center of Byron Bay.
 Tents, mattresses and sleeping bags are provided, so everybody is able to get a camping experience.

 The Aviary is only a couple minutes away from beautiful Tallow Beach.
 There are not many people, so you can almost enjoy it on your own.
 To get into town the best way in Byron Bay is hitch-hiking.
 It’s super common there and you never have to wait long for somebody to stop.

 My first night started with grilling damper on a camp fire while listening to guitar music.
-We spent the next four days watching surfers and enjoying the local vibes.
+We spent the next four days in Byron Bay just watching surfers and enjoying the local vibes.

 One of the most common things to do in Byron Bay is to do the Lighthouse Walk.
 It runs along several beaches all the way up to the famous white lighthouse.
 From there you also have a great view of beautiful Tallow Beach.
 You should definitely visit this beach afterwards!

 Other activities are obviously surfing, but also kayaking, snorkeling, or riding a bike along the beach.
 You can also do a daytrip, for example to the hippie town Nimbin.